marcoantonioni/cp4ba-utilities/README.md

 2. reboot-nodes.sh

-    It autonomously reboots all the nodes of the Openshift cluster.
+    Reboots nodes of the Openshift cluster.
 It is possible to select between workers, master and both.

 3. [configure-bastudio-ci-cd](/configure-bastudio-ci-cd/configure-bastudio-ci-cd.md)

     Sequence of operations to configure BAStudio with GIT for CI/CD.

+4. cp4ba-baw-applications.sh

+    Applications management (deploy/activate/deactivate/undeploy)